sghuang19/portfolio/source/_posts/dual-domain.md

 ```

 A _page rule_ is set to ensure two domain names can be used interchangeably,
-i.e. both subdomains and paths are preserved:
+i.e., both subdomains and paths are preserved:

 ```txt
 URL         = *guanchao.pro/*